-Surnames Being Researched by GSOC Members
+Surnames Being Researched by GSOC Members as of July 2016

 and Local Histories

 The Genealogical Society of Okaloosa County publishes our Journal once yearly.
 Volunteers conduct research in Northwest Florida for information to be published in the Journal with emphasis on material of limited availability.
-Members provide material from sources in areas in which they are searching.
+Members provide articles and other material from sources in areas in which they are searching.

-1st Vice President (Programs), Del Lessard
+1st Vice President (Programs), Margaret Harris

-2nd Vice President (Membership), Sue Basch
+2nd Vice President (Membership), Jerry Rush

-Immediate Past President, Donna Elliott
+Immediate Past President, Sue Basch

-Recording Secretary, Pat Pruett
+Recording Secretary, Kathie Sheperd

-Corresponding Secretary, Carl Laws
+Corresponding Secretary, Val Moreland